aymanibrahim/dltf/.ipynb_checkpoints/README-checkpoint.md

 ## 5: Check installation
-Use [check_environment.py](https://github.com/aymanibrahim/dlpy/blob/master/check_environment.py) script to make sure everything was installed correctly, open a terminal, and change its directory (cd) so that your working directory is the workshop directory _dlpy_ you cloned or downloaded.
+Use [check_environment.py](https://github.com/aymanibrahim/dltf/blob/master/check_environment.py) script to make sure everything was installed correctly, open a terminal, and change its directory (cd) so that your working directory is the workshop directory _dltf_ you cloned or downloaded.
 Then enter the following:
 ```
 python check_environment.py
 ```